DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/test-https-features-and-http2-websites.md

 ---
 # Test HTTPS Features and HTTP/2 Websites

-This topic describes how TestCafe works with HTTPS and HTTP/2 websites.
+This topic describes how TestCafe executes tests on HTTPS and HTTP/2 websites.

 * [Test HTTPS Websites](#test-https-websites)
   * [Use a Trusted Certificate](#use-a-trusted-certificate)